Qlab-UDel/qlab/analysis/sl-web-analysis/blast-web-sl/README.md

 ## Specific conference folders
 - scripts for statistical analysis for cleaned raw data

-The reason why they are grouped in specific conferences are because they have specific sample and results.
-Back up for raw data input will be in a different place.
+(The reason why they are grouped in specific conferences are because they have specific sample and results.
+Back up for raw data input will be in a different place).

 ## cleaned_data folder